Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

-\bRm{TropicalCondition_rmk} A nodal map in the relative compactification (when $D$ is smooth) with image in an expanded degeneration $X[m]$ comes with a partial ordering of the smooth components of the domain, such that the components mapped into $X$ have order $0$ and those mapped into the $r$-th copy of $\P_{X}D$ are of order $r$.
-In the compactification process, a component sinking faster into $D$ gives a component with higher order.
-From our perspective, the function $s$ in Condition~\ref{Tropical_l} is a generalization of this partial ordering to the SC case with $\Z^S$ instead of $\Z$; see Lemma~\ref{Partial-Order_lmm}.
-From the tropical perspective of \cite[Definition~2.5.3]{ACGS}, Condition~\ref{Tropical_l} is equal to the existence of a tropical map from a tropical curve associated to $\Gamma$ into $\R_{\geq 0}^S$.
+\bRm{TropicalCondition_rmk} A nodal map in the relative compactification (when $D$ is smooth) with image in an expanded degeneration $X[m]$ comes with a partial ordering of the smooth components of the domain, such that the components mapped into $X$ have order $0$ and those mapped into the $r$-th copy of $\P_{X}D$ are of order $r$; see Section~\ref{RelComp_ss}.
+In the compactification process, a component sinking faster into $D$ results in a component with higher order.
+From our perspective, the vector-valued function $s\colon\!\V\!\lra\!\R^N$ in Condition~\ref{Tropical_l} is a generalization of this partial ordering to the SNC case with $\R^N$ instead of $\Z$; see Lemma~\ref{Partial-Order_lmm}.
+From the tropical perspective of \cite[Dfn~2.5.3]{ACGS}, Condition~\ref{Tropical_l} is equal to the existence of a tropical map from a tropical curve associated to $\Gamma$ into $\R_{\geq 0}^N$.
 This condition puts a big restriction on the set of contact vectors $s_{\uvec{e}}$.
-For example if $I_v,I_{v'}\!=\!\eset$, then for any other $v''\!\in\!\V$ and oriented edges $\uvec{e}\!\in\!\uvec{\E}_{v,v''}$ and $\uvec{e}'\!\in\!\uvec{\E}_{v',v''}$, the contact vectors $s_{\uvec{e}}$ and $s_{\uvec{e}'}$ should be positively proportional. \eRm
+For example if $I_v,I_{v'}\!=\!\eset$, then for any other $v''\!\in\!\V$ and oriented edges $\uvec{e}\!\in\!\uvec{\E}_{v,v''}$ and $\uvec{e}'\!\in\!\uvec{\E}_{v',v''}$, the contact vectors $s_{\uvec{e}}$ and $s_{\uvec{e}'}$ should be positively proportional.
+Condition (2) has no explicit equivalent in \cite{AC,GS,BP2,I} but it is related to the slope condition at each node in \cite{I}. \eRm